 All students living on campus are required to have a meal plan.
-UM Dining offers three meal plans to choose from and they range in costs and benefits so you are sure to find one to meet your needs!
+UM Dining offers two meal plans to choose from and they range in costs and benefits so you are sure to find one to meet your needs!

 When can I move into my room for the semester?